mjaroszewski1979/geo_api_v1/README.md

 * Breaking logic into smaller parts by adding various new Django applications to an existing project
 * Writing as much functionality as possible in models or utility files instead of views
 * Serving static files with WhiteNoise to accomplish high performance and efficiency without depending on nginx, Amazon S3 or any other external service
-* Relying on Cloudinary to provide a secure and comprehensive API for easily uploading media files from server-side code
+* Relying on JSON Web Token - an open standard used to share security information between two parties — a client and a server, to ensure that sensitive data signed using a  cryptographic algorithm cannot be altered after the token is issued
 * Storing app’s secure credentials in environment variables
 * Utilizing setUpModule() to handle especially expensive setup operations for all of the tests within a module